-Sundt’s work on the $47 million runway reconstruction represents an important investment of federal dollars at Fort Bliss, helping reaffirm the Department of Defense’s commitment to El Paso.
+Work on the $47 million runway reconstruction, being performed by Sundt and joint-venture partner MRM, represents an important investment of federal dollars at Fort Bliss, helping reaffirm the Department of Defense’s commitment to El Paso.
 A wise investment when you consider the Texas Comptroller of Public Accounts estimates Fort Bliss’ economic impact on the state’s economy at $25 billion a year.

 Reconstructing an active runway always brings its share of challenges, but those challenges are only compounded when the runway also happens to serve one of the largest U.S. Army installations in the world.

 “We were in constant contact with the air traffic control center.
 They’d tell us when planes are coming, when planes are taking off, and we’d just have to build our work schedule around it,” said Project Manager Brian Smith.
 “The airfield serves an air combat brigade with Apache helicopters and Chinooks taking off all the time.”